tacoss/data2code/README.md

   * This module generate code from a javascript Object
   * It uses Handlebars templates
-  * It is primary use to make code from [raml-js-parser](https://github.com/raml-org/raml-js-parser)
+  * It's primary use is to make code from [raml-js-parser](https://github.com/raml-org/raml-js-parser)

 ## Defining a Generator